zchee/kubernetes-docs/docs/admin/kubeadm_config_images_pull.md

 ### Options inherited from parent commands

 ```
-      --kubeconfig string   The KubeConfig file to use when talking to the cluster. (default "/etc/kubernetes/admin.conf")
+      --kubeconfig string   The KubeConfig file to use when talking to the cluster.
+If the flag is not set, a set of standard locations are searched for an existing KubeConfig file. (default "/etc/kubernetes/admin.conf")
 ```